Dan-Neri/To-Do-Project/ReadMe.md

     - DB_USERNAME - The username of the database owner account
         - ex. postgres
     - DB_PASSWORD - The password of the database owner account
-    - DB_NAME - The name of the database.
-Set this as 'To-DoDB' unless you have a different database that you are using.
+    - DB_NAME - The name of the database you have created.
     - JWT_SECRET - This is the secret key that will be used to generate JWTs.
 I recommend generating a random key.
 I used crypto.randomBytes(length).toString('hex').
+    **New**
+    - JWT_EXP_TIME - This is the amount of time you would like for the access token to be valid.
+Once it expires, you will have to login to your account again.
+        -ex.
+'3600s'

-    **New** As of the Feature 2 update, Account-update, the .env file must also contain information for a valid SMTP server in order to send password reset emails.
+    As of the Feature 2 update, Account-update, the .env file must also contain information for a valid SMTP server in order to send password reset emails.
 Without this information, the password reset functionality will not work as expected.